TAREA its partners and member organizations conduct various projects

 Result 1: The performance capacity of the associations is enhanced.

 Result 2: The association has an improved service portfolio that is demanded by members as well as customers and partners.

-Result 3: The national association is acknowledged and visible dialogue partner and information provider for enterprises, politicians, administration and public.
+Result 3: The national association is an acknowledged and visible dialogue partner and information provider for enterprises, politicians, administration and the public.

 Result 4: National association actively take part in cross-border discussions on strategies and measures with regard to core issues.